 Appeal books - a bound or fastened and indexed collection of all documents relevant to the appeal (see page 6 for more information).

 Appellant - a person who files an appeal.

 Cross-appellant - a person who files a cross-appeal.

-Draft index to the appeal books - a list of the documents which were before the judge at the hearing or trial.
+Draft index to the appeal books - a list of the documents which were before the judicial officer on the hearing or trial.